jcarbonnell/jcarbonnell/README.md

 # Hi! 👋

-I'm a blockchain & AI developer with a background in urban development and civic technologies.
+I'm a blockchain & AI developer with a background in smart-city and civic technologies.
 Currently building Partage, a p2p sharing network of real-world items on the blockchain.

 ## Skills